 Is Coffee a Diuretic?

 The evidence (and reasoning behind it) is irrefutable: Coffee is a diuretic.
 Albeit a mild one.
-The primary way this works is the Caffeine in Coffee and Tea, which researchers note can help you to produce more urine.
+The primary way this works is the amount of Caffeine in Coffee and Tea, which researchers note can help you to produce more urine.
 One particular study can explain how and why.

 It saw 12 participants abstain from caffeine for five days before consuming 642-mg of caffeine in the form of Fresh Coffee.
 The results determined that volunteers increased their urine output after once again taking this stimulating chemical compound.